Granola Butter (Gluten Free, Vegan, Nut Free)

 Kale and Persimmon Salad

 This Kale and Persimmon Salad is a family favorite for Thanksgiving.
 If you’ve never had a persimmon, you need to try one!
 They are absolutely delicious, but you can only find them a few months out of the year.
-Make sure to buy soft ones that are ripe, as the hard ones can leave a weird taste in your mouth (and aren’t as sweet).
+Persimmons are sweet with just a little tang.

 I recommend Fuyu persimmons in general and for this recipe.
 You want to use ripe persimmons, so they don’t leave your tongue feeling fuzzy.

 This is a simple salad, so the added cranberries and pumpkin seeds are important for making this salad less boring.
 If you can’t have pumpkin seeds, you could try another nut or seed, but I can’t speak to the flavor.
+The pumpkin seeds pair perfectly with the other flavors in this recipe.
 If you do try something different, leave a comment and let me know how it went!

 Kale and Persimmon Salad